-England and Wales Delaware Shareholder Vote on Certain Transactions The U.K. Companies Act 2006 provides for schemes of arrangement, which are arrangements or compromises between a company and any class of shareholders or creditors and used in certain types of reconstructions, amalgamations, capital reorganizations or takeovers.
-These arrangements require: Generally, und incorporation p stock, complet exchange of al or dissolution • the approval at a shareholders' or creditors' meeting convened by order of the court, of a majority in number of shareholders or creditors representing 75% in value of the capital held by, or debt owed to, the class of shareholders or creditors, or class thereof present and voting, either in person or by proxy; and the approval outstandin provides i majority of corporation • the approval of the court.
-Standard of Conduct for Directors Under English law, a director owes various statutory and fiduciary duties to the company, including: Delaware law forth the stand to act in the way he considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole; fiduciary dutie courts of the S duty to act with and in a manne to avoid a situation in which he has, or can have, a direct or indirect interest that conflicts, or possibly conflicts, with the interests of the company; interest of the to act in accordance with the company's constitution and only exercise his powers for the purposes for which they are conferred; • to exercise independent judgment; • to exercise reasonable care, skill and diligence; not to accept benefits from a third party conferred by reason of his being a director or doing (or not doing) anything as a director; and • a duty to declare any interest that he has, whether directly or indirectly, in a proposed or existing transaction or arrangement with the company.
+Shareholder Vote on Certain Transactions

+The U.K. Companies Act 2006 provides for schemes of arrangement, which are arrangements or compromises between a company and any class of shareholders or creditors and used in certain types of reconstructions, amalgamations, capital reorganizations or takeovers.
+These arrangements require:

+- the approval at a shareholders' or creditors' meeting convened by order of the court, of a majority in number of shareholders or creditors representing 75% in value of the capital held by, or debt owed to, the class of shareholders or creditors, or class thereof present and voting, either in person or by proxy; and - the approval of the court.

+Standard of Conduct for Directors

+Under English law, a director owes various statutory and fiduciary duties to the company, including:

+- to act in the way he considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole; - to avoid a situation in which he has, or can have, a direct or indirect interest that conflicts, or possibly conflicts, with the interests of the company; - to act in accordance with the company's constitution and only exercise his powers for the purposes for which they are conferred; - to exercise independent judgment; - to exercise reasonable care, skill and diligence; - not to accept benefits from a third party conferred by reason of his being a director or doing (or not doing) anything as a director; and - a duty to declare any interest that he has, whether directly or indirectly, in a proposed or existing transaction or arrangement with the company.

-nder Delaware law, unless the certificate of provides for the vote of a larger portion of the etion of a merger, consolidation, sale, lease or all or substantially all of a corporation's assets n requires:
+Generally, under Delaware law, unless the certificate of incorporation provides for the vote of a larger portion of the stock, completion of a merger, consolidation, sale, lease or exchange of all or substantially all of a corporation's assets or dissolution requires:

-- oval of the Board of Directors; and - al by the vote of the holders of a majority of the ling stock or, if the certificate of incorporation for more or less than one vote per share, a of the votes of the outstanding stock of a tion entitled to vote on the matter.
+- · the approval of the Board of Directors; and - approval by the vote of the holders of a majority of the outstanding stock or, if the certificate of incorporation provides for more or less than one vote per share, a majority of the votes of the outstanding stock of a corporation entitled to vote on the matter.

-v does not contain specific provisions setting dard of conduct of a director.
-The scope of the ies of directors is generally determined by the State of Delaware.
-In general, directors have a ithout self-interest, on a well-informed basis ner they reasonably believe to be in the best e stockholders.
+Delaware law does not contain specific provisions setting forth the standard of conduct of a director.
+The scope of the fiduciary duties of directors is generally determined by the courts of the State of Delaware.
+In general, directors have a duty to act without self-interest, on a well-informed basis and in a manner they reasonably believe to be in the best interest of the stockholders.